 Uptime is the most important performance indicator of your website.
 If the platform is down for more than a few minutes, it will directly impact sales.
-The longer the downtown is, the more destructions in workflow your company will experience.
-This may result in poor business reputation.
+The longer the downtime is, the more disruption in your workflow your company will experience.
+This may result in a poor business reputation.

 Full Page Load Time

 Full page load time indicates how long it takes to download the source code of a specific web page.
 Fast page loading improves the user experience, and boosts your organic search rankings.
 Once again, Google includes page speed as a ranking metric.